Grebo (music): Etymology

-The word grebo was originally used as a slang term for bikers and rock music fans with long hair.
+Derived from "greaser", the word "grebo" began being used in the 1970s as a slang term for bikers with long hair.
 The word was re-fashioned by the group Pop Will Eat Itself that represented a brand of United Kingdom subculture of the late 1980s and early 1990s, largely based in the English Midlands.
-The scene particularly centred in Birmingham.
+The scene particularly was centred on Stourbridge and Leicester.